Stata Editor for Sublime Text 3

 - Some snippets and completions (edit the settings to add completions for functions, commands and files)

 - Plus all other features that come with ST3!

 Requirements and Setup

 This package only works on Windows machines.
 To use Stata with Sublime Text on OS X, try Stata Enhanced.
-StataEditor has been tested on Sublime Text 3 together with Stata 13 and Stata 14 on Windows 7 and Windows 8.
-I have very briefly tested it on Stata 11 and Stata 12 and it seems to be working.
+StataEditor has been tested on Sublime Text 3 together with Stata 13-15 on Windows 7, Windows 8 and Windows 10.
+I have very briefly tested it with Stata 11 and Stata 12 and it seems to be working.

 To install the package follow the steps outlined below.
 You can install StataEditor without Package Control, but in that case you probably already know what to do.

 Download and install ST3 if you do not already have it installed.

 Install Package Control.
 To get Package Control, click here and follow the instructions for ST3.